DevExpress-Examples/wpf-spreadsheet-create-custom-progress-indicator/README.md

 ![Spreadsheet - Custom Progress Indicator](./images/spreadsheet-custom-progress-indicator.png)

-Use an [IProgressIndicationService](https://docs.devexpress.com/CoreLibraries/DevExpress.Services.IProgressIndicationService) service to create a custom progress indicator.
+Use [IProgressIndicationService](https://docs.devexpress.com/CoreLibraries/DevExpress.Services.IProgressIndicationService) to create a custom progress indicator.
 Create a class that implements this interface and pass a class instance to the [SpreadsheetControl.ReplaceService](https://docs.devexpress.com/WPF/DevExpress.Xpf.Spreadsheet.SpreadsheetControl.ReplaceService--1(--0)) method to replace the default progress indication service with your own service.